 «It’s about trying to frame something.
 And draw attention to it and say, „Here’s the beauty in this.
 I’m going to put a frame around it, and I think this is beautiful.“ That’s what artists do.
 It’s really a pointing activity.» — Chris Burden

 As a group of artists, we acknowledge that a gallery is nothing more than just a room with walls, outlets and switches.
 We make them the subject of our show through interrogating, investigating, and reformulating the environment.
-Our work is deeply routed in history of art itself.
+Our work is deeply rooted in history of art itself.

 Like August Sander, I am documenting inhabitants of gallery space that are often creating disturbance for the audience and artists.
 At the same time, I cannot live without them.
-I am not accusing society in being racists towards miniature workers of electric power industry.
+I am not accusing society of being racists towards miniature workers of the electric power industry.
 I am trying to bring a spotlight back onto them and create an indexed physiognomy of a space for future generations, who would live in time of wireless power transfer without visible indicators of the signal.
-In our time, the space without those indicators and signifiers would be completely non-functional and inhibited.
+In our time, the space without those indicators and signifiers would be completely non-functional and uninhabited.